Esteemed panelists in Higher Education professions shared with students insider knowledge on working in Higher Education.

 Students in the Psychological Studies MA program are to present their research at the NASP conference for sport psychology

-Donnell Pierre, M.A. ’11 and Associate Professor Carolyn Sattin-Bajaj, Ph.D., were honored at the annual alumni awards.
+Donnell Pierre, M.A. ’11 and Associate Professor Carolyn Sattin-Bajaj, Ph.D., were both honored at this year's Spring Alumni Reception.

 Education Professor Examines Neurofeedback As A Non-Medicinal Alternative For ADD/ADHD